linuxrocks123/MailTask/README.md

 marks tasks done when they are finished, and can be configured to ignore certain accounts or folders.

-Be aware that the server will mark all emails in an account as read when it first runs.
+Be aware that, by default, the server will mark all emails in an account as read when it first runs.
+You can change this behavior by changing the line `MARK_MESSAGES_READ=True` in server.py to `MARK_MESSAGES_READ=False`.
 Be also aware that it will take a VERY long time to download all emails the first time a client is run.
 For large accounts, it may be necessary to manually copy over the server's downloaded emails in these cases (contained in the `*/{INBOX,Sent}` folders).